-- Check out baby’s tongue – during breastfeeding your baby’s tongue should protrude over the lower gums – this will protect your nipple and help with milk supply.
+- Check out baby’s tongue: during breastfeeding your baby’s tongue should protrude over the lower gums – this will protect your nipple and help with milk supply.
 While nursing, pull baby’s lower lip back, you should see the tongue at the bottom of your breast.
 If not, detatch and re-latch with baby’s mouth open even wider, this usually helps the tongue to fall into the right position.
-If crying baby’s tongue may not fall into the correct position, reduce stimulation and watch for cues of hunger before baby begins to cry.
+If crying, your baby’s tongue may not fall into the correct position.
+Reduce stimulation and watch for cues of hunger before baby begins to cry.

-If you get them, we must take care of them.
-No one wants to be in pain and let’s face it, nipple pain sounds really bad.
 In most cases, sore nipples mean something is not working right.
 With a good latch, pain will diminish.
-Will breastfeeding be 100% pain free?
-Usually not, tender skin, used frequently will be sensitive.
+Will breastfeeding in the beginning be 100% pain free?
+Usually not – tender skin used frequently will be sensitive.
 Sensitive is different than pain and with time and experience, even the sensitivity will decline.
 Try not to associate long nursing sessions with pain – again if the latch is right, let the baby feed as long as possible to increase your milk supply.
 If you experience sore nipples here are some tips:

 - Vary your nursing position – this prevents the baby from putting pressure on the exact same spot on the nipple at every single feeding.